amitanjani/GerritStructuralComparatorPlugin/README.md

 - Java JDK 6 (http://www.oracle.com/technetwork/java/javase/downloads/index.html).
 - Apache Maven 3.x (http://maven.apache.org/)

+To build Gerrit-Compare-Plugin
+- Unzip the downloaded version of Gerrit-Compare-Plugin to the directory you wish to save.
-To build Gerrit-Compare-Plugin, open your console, change to Gerrit-Compare-Plugin folder where pom.xml file is placed, and issue this command :
+- Open your console and change to Gerrit-Compare-Plugin folder where pom.xml file is placed, and issue this command :

 <pre>
     mvn package